tiffanychow/academic-portfolio/presentations/2018-sfn/README.md

 ## Technical Methodologies
 *As the lead researcher and first author, I conducted the end-to-end analytical pipeline:*
 * **Data Wrangling:** Investigated the core research question and operationalized the analytical design, curating the dataset by defining inclusion criteria and aggregating a multi-modal dataset spanning genetic and behavioral metrics.
-*   **Statistical Modeling:** Designed and implemented a cohort stratification analysis pipeline, developing multivariate linear regressions and mixed-effects longitudinal trajectory models in **R**.
+* **Statistical Modeling:** Designed and implemented a comparative analysis pipeline to evaluate socioemotional divergence based on genetic risk, developing multivariate linear regressions and mixed-effects longitudinal trajectory models in **R**.
 * **Data Visualization:** Developed data visualizations to translate complex findings into accessible formats and authored the presentation materials.

 ---